vasayxtx/go-appkit/httpserver/middleware/throttle/README.md

 ## Tags

+Tags provide flexible filtering of throttling rules and zones.
+The middleware supports two levels of tags:

+1. **Rule-level tags**: Applied to entire throttling rules
+2. **Zone-level tags**: Applied to individual rate limit or in-flight limit zones within a rule

+### Tag Filtering Logic

+When you specify filter tags in `MiddlewareOpts.Tags`:

+- **If filter tags are NOT specified**: All rules and zones are applied
+- **If filter tags ARE specified**:
+  - **Rule-level tags take precedence**: If rule-level tags match the filter tags, ALL zones in that rule are applied, regardless of their zone-level tags
+  - **Zone-level tag fallback**: If rule-level tags don't match, each zone is checked individually against the filter tags
+  - **No match = skip**: If both rule-level and zone-level tags don't match (including when both are empty), the zone is not applied

+### Example: Rule-Level Tags

 Tags are useful when different rules of the same configuration should be used by different middlewares.
 For example, suppose you want to have two different throttling rules:

  1. A rule for all requests.